8 Ways to Spring Clean Your Finances

 Here's the thing: The more awareness you have over what comes in and out of your bank balance, the more free you will feel.
 Why's that?
 Staying on top of your money situation can give you greater feelings of control.
 In turn, you can make adjustments as necessary.

-budgeting style is the 50/30/20 rule.
-This is when 50% of your take-home pay goes toward needs, 30% goes toward wants, and 20% toward savings and paying off debt.
-These are just guideposts, and you can tweak the percentages according to your situation.
+Popular budgeting styles include the 50/30/20 rule, where 50% of your take-home pay goes toward needs, 30% goes toward wants, and 20% toward savings and paying off debt.
+There's also the guilt-free budget, where you pay yourself first by putting money toward your savings, debt, and monthly bills and the rest you can spend on whatever you please.

 2. Refresh your budget

 If you already have a budget, give it an update.
 Go over your current expenses and see what's changed.
 You can also review bank account and credit card statements to gauge exactly how much you're spending in certain categories.
-If you've been spending too much on, say, eating out, commit to scaling back.

 Should there be major life-changing events on the horizon which can impact your budget—such as, a new baby to your family or sending a child off to college—plan accordingly.
 Figure out which expenses might balloon in the near future, and what might decrease.